Liquid cooling has come a long way. Today’s liquid cooling tecchnologies are more robust and efficient than ever, with lots of options to choose from.

-Liquid cooling of servers has been a hot topic in recent years.
-There are great advantages to liquid cooling over air cooling due to the thermal conductivity of liquids.
-But if the thought of having a liquid flow through your servers in a tube makes you cringe, you aren’t alone.
-And if the cost to get a water cooled system up and running for a cluster makes you squirm, again, you aren’t alone.
-But as technology requires more power and cooling, we have to accept the fact that liquid cooling is here to stay.
-It’s much more efficient to using air cooling, it’s much quieter, and the technology has evolved.
+If the thought of having a liquid flow through your servers in a tube makes you cringe, you aren’t alone.
+If the cost to get a water cooled system up and running for a cluster makes you squirm, again, you aren’t alone.
+However, as technology requires more power and cooling, we have to accept the fact that liquid cooling is here to stay.
+With the increasing capacity of racks and thermal design power of modern processors leading to greater need for efficient heat dissipation, you can no longer afford to ignore liquid cooling systems.

-These days, you don’t really need to figure out what parts to get and from which manufacturer anymore, because manufacturers are creating kits for different systems.
-There are also Engineers at companies such as Aspen Systems who have worked with these manufacturers and can figure out what you need for your solution.
-All of these advances are making it so that these solutions are becoming more affordable, and there is a less chance of any water pouring into your servers.
+These days, you don’t need to figure out what parts to get and from which manufacturer anymore, because manufacturers are creating kits for different systems.
+The engineers at Aspen Systems have worked with these manufacturers and can easily determine what you need for your solution.
+All of these advances are making it so that these solutions are becoming more affordable and more durable, leading to less failure and higher efficiency in your systems.

 Asetek has leveraged its expertise as the world leading provider of efficient liquid cooling systems to create solutions for data centers that address these mandates by providing energy savings, cost savings, density increases, and noise reduction.
 Because liquid is 4,000 times better at storing and transferring heat than air, Asetek’s solutions provide immediate and measurable benefits to large and small data centers alike.